 Article 11 – Compensation

-A detailed discussion of compensation methods may be found in the Instructions to AIA Document B101–2007 SP, Standard Form of Agreement Between Owner and Architect, for use on a Sustainable Project.
+A detailed discussion of compensation methods may be found in the Instructions to AIA Document B101–2017 Standard Form of Agreement Between Owner and Architect.

 § 11.1 See methods of compensation referenced above.